Zakarpattia Oblast: In the Soviet Union

 After breaking the Greek Catholic Church in Eastern Galicia in 1946, Soviet authorities pushed for the return to Orthodoxy of Greek-Catholic parishes in Transcarpathia too, including by engineering the accident and death of recalcitrant bishop Theodore Romzha on 1 November 1947.
-In January 1949 the Greek Catholic Eparchy of Mukachevo was declared illegal; remaining priests and nuns were arrested, and church properties were nationalised and parcelled for public use or lent to the Russian Orthodox Church (Moscow Patriarchate) as only accepted religious authority in the region.
+In January 1949, the Greek Catholic Eparchy of Mukachevo was declared illegal; remaining priests and nuns were arrested, and church properties were nationalised and parcelled for public use or lent to the Russian Orthodox Church (Moscow Patriarchate) as the only accepted religious authority in the region.

-Cultural institutions were also forbidden, including the russophile Dukhnovych Society, the ukrainophile Prosvita, and the Subcarpathian Scholarly Society.
+Cultural institutions were also forbidden, including the Russophile Dukhnovych Society, the Ukrainophile Prosvita, and the Subcarpathian Scholarly Society.
 New books and publications were circulated, including the Zakarpatsk'a Pravda (130,000 copies).
 The Uzhhorod National University was opened in 1945.
-Over 816 cinemas were open by 1967 to insure the indoctrination of the population to Marxism–Leninism.
-The Ukrainian language was the first language of instruction in schools throughout the region, followed by Russian, which was used at the university.
-Most new generations had a passive knowledge of Rusyn language, but no knowledge about local culture.
-XIX-century Rusyn intellectuals were labelled as "members of the reactionary class and instruments of Vatican obscurantism".
+Over 816 cinemas were open by 1967 to ensure the indoctrination of the population with Marxist-Leninist propaganda.
+The Ukrainian language was the first language of instruction in schools throughout the region, followed by Russian, which was extensively used at the university level.
+Most new generations had a passive knowledge of the Rusyn language, but no knowledge about local culture.
+XIX-century Rusyn intellectuals were labelled as "members of the reactionary class and instruments of Vatican obscurantism."
 The Rusyn anthem and hymn were banned from public performance.
 Carpatho-Rusyn folk culture and songs, which were promoted, were presented as part of Transcarpathian regional culture as a local variant of Ukrainian culture.

 As early as 1924, the Comintern had declared all East Slavic inhabitants of Czechoslovakia (Rusyns, Carpatho-Russians, Rusnaks) to be Ukrainians.
-As the 1946 census, all Rusyns were recorded as Ukrainians; anyone clinging to the old label was considered a separatist and a potential counter-revolutionary.
+As of the 1946 census, all Rusyns were recorded as Ukrainians; anyone clinging to the old label was considered a separatist and a potential counter-revolutionary.

 Already in February 1945, the National Council proceeded to confiscate 53,000 hectares of land from big landowners and redistribute it to 54,000 peasant households (37% of the population).
-Forced collectivisation of land started in 1946; around 2,000 peasants were arrested during protests in 1948–49 and sent for forced labour in the gulags.
+Forced collectivisation of land started in 1946; around 2,000 peasants were arrested during protests in 1948–49 and sent for forced labour in the Gulag.
 Collectivisation, including of mountain shepherds, was completed by May 1950.
-Central planning decisions set Transcarpathia to become a "land of orchards and vineyards" between 1955 and 1965, planting 98,000 hectares with little results.
-Attempt to cultivate tea and citrus also failed due to climate.
-Most vineyards were uprooted twenty years later, during Gorbachev's anti-alcohol campaign in 1985–87.
+Central planning decisions set Transcarpathia to become a "land of orchards and vineyards" between 1955 and 1965, planting 98,000 hectares with little result.
+Attempts to cultivate tea and citrus also failed due to the climate.
+Most vineyards were uprooted twenty years later, during Mikhail Gorbachev's anti-alcohol campaign in 1985–87.